To see lives transformed and filled with hope as our community works together to fight homelessness, poverty and addiction.

 He was the owner of a fundraising consulting business, The Elevation Group, for 10 years and served over 300 non-profit organizations and raised over $600,000,000.
 He was also the Vice President of Development and Marketing for Compassion International, where he worked for nearly a decade.
 There he managed a $15,000,000 budget and was responsible for $120,000,000 in revenue and 110 employees.

 Larry worked 16 years in the information technology industry, serving as a Regional Director of the value-added marketing division of Unisys Corporation.
-Long involved in the Christian Management Association and the Christian Stewardship Association, Larry is also an elder at New Life Church in Colorado Springs and a member of the board of directors for Professional Association of Colorado Educators & Africa Ministries.
+Long involved in the Christian Management Association and the Christian Stewardship Association, Larry is also an elder at New Life Church in Colorado Springs and a member of the board of directors for the Continuum of Care and Downtown Partnership of Colorado Springs.